DoctorMcKay/node-steam-user/README.md

 Emitted when Steam sends a notification of unread offline chat messages.
 This will always be emitted after logon, even if you have no messages.

+### accountInfo
+- `name` - Your account's Steam (persona) name
+- `country` - The character code from which you're logging in (via GeoIP), e.g. "US"
+- `authedMachines` - How many machines are authorized to login to your account with Steam Guard
+- `flags` - Your account's bitwise [flags](https://github.com/SteamRE/SteamKit/blob/b80cdf5249891d54c655e39262d8267c7b40b249/Resources/SteamLanguage/enums.steamd#L81-L113)
+- `facebookID` - If your account is linked with Facebook, this is your Facebook account ID
+- `facebookName` - If your account is linked with Facebook, this is your (real) name on Facebook

+**v3.4.0 or later is required to use this event**

+Emitted on logon and when account info changes.
+This event is emitted before the [`accountInfo`](#accountinfo) property is updated, so you can compare to see what changed.

 ### emailInfo
 - `address` - Your account's email address
 - `validated` - A boolean value for whether or not your email address is validated